Jewish state

-In global politics, "Jewish state" is widely used as a synonym for Israel.
-The country's significance to Jews is fundamentally enshrined in the Israeli Declaration of Independence.
+The May 14, 1948 Declaration of the Establishment of the State of Israel formally declared the country's significance to Jews.
 Additionally, several Basic Laws of Israel collectively define it as a "Jewish and democratic state" in an official capacity.
 Israel is home to roughly half of the world's Jews, making it the only country in which Jews comprise more than 2.5% of the total population, and Israeli legislation is accordingly posited as addressing the 71.9% Jewish majority's values and aspirations.

 The "Jewish" definition of Israel's role and character as a state has generated internal and external debate on the secular–religious status quo (though Israel is not a Halakhic state), the status of Israelis who belong to the non-Jewish minority, and the legal and practical implications of integrating such a definition on the Israeli–Palestinian conflict.

 Overview

 Early Zionist thought

 In the pre-modern era, Jewish religious law defined a number of prerogatives for a Halakhic state.
 When Theodor Herzl published Der Judenstaat in 1896, he envisioned a secular state based on European models, which included religious institutions under the aegis of the state.
 In order to avoid alienating the Ottoman sultan, there was no explicit reference to Jewish statehood by the World Zionist Organization (WZO) that he founded in 1897.
 Instead, the phrase "national home" was used intentionally.
 Although Herzl's school of thought—that of political Zionism—grew to be the most widespread and successful in the Zionist movement, there were several types of Jewish nationalism that advocated other methods by which the Jewish national home could be realized.